SillyTavern/SillyTavern-Extras/talkinghead/README.md

 - **Batch-generate the 28 static expression sprites** for a character.
   - Input is the same single static image format as used by the live mode.
   - You can then use the generated images as the static expression sprites for your AI character.
 No need to run the live mode.
+  - You may also want to do this even if you mostly use the live mode, in the rare case you want to save compute and VRAM.

 To run the manual poser: